 Homeowners with an older air conditioning system might be able to upgrade to a dual system.
 This must be performed by a qualified, licensed professional.
 The benefit of the dual system includes lowered monthly bills, even spread of heat and a reliable source of temperature regulation throughout all seasons of the year.
 Ensure that your home stays comfortable all year long by selecting the right heating system for your situation.

-Although in some cases, a traditional electric or gas furnace might work fine, the option of installing the Dual Fuel Heat Pump System should certainly be considered carefully.
+Although in some cases, a traditional electric or gas furnace might work fine, the option of installing the Heat Pump and Furnace Combo System should certainly be considered carefully.
 The switch on the thermostat can make a difference in the total cost of heating the home, and this offset might help you to recover the costs of installation.